balanced and light flat walk

 • Would Lady track up more with deeper strides if there was greater relaxation in her back?

 Nichole taught me the importance of following the natural head and neck motion of the horse’s four-beat walk with relaxed shoulders, arms and hands.
-This fostered relaxation, harmony and lightness in each horse I worked with.
+This fostered relaxation, harmony and lightness with each horse I worked with.

 I just wonder if following the horse’s natural head and neck motion—the head nod, head shake or what ever we want to call it—might lead our naturally gaited horses to greater relaxation, harmony, and lightness, and produce less bracing in the jaw and back and produce more naturally smooth gaits?